-- The preprocessed data was repetitively (several hundred test cycles), and randomly divided into a Training (80%) and Testing (20%) groups - The training set was utilized to generate the ANN ensemble. - Drug data from the test group was presented to the ensemble, and its output was compared to the known one- in terms of permeation group membership. - Results were grouped with accordance to the delta between the predicted and actual permeability group (see Section III.D)
+• The preprocessed data was repetitively (several hundred test cycles), and randomly divided into a Training (80%) and Testing (20%) groups

+• The training set was utilized to generate the ANN ensemble.

+• Drug data from the test group was presented to the ensemble, and its output was compared to the known one- in terms of permeation group membership.

-The test phase is illustrated in Fig. 5.
+• Results were grouped with accordance to the delta between the predicted and actual permeability group (see Section III.D)

+The test phase is illustrated in Fig. 4.
+Fig. 6 provides a graphical presentation of the results.
+The presented results are the average of several hundred runs.
+In addition, diverse early stopping settings were investigated it terms of maximal number of epochs, and alpha.
+Most combinations provided similar and satisfactory results of 89% success rate.

-Fig. 5.
+Fig. 4.
 Test phase